lorddev/applifry/README.md

-applifry
+Applifry
 ========

-Open MVC web app for kickstarting new app ideas with crowdsourced feedback
+An open ASP.NET MVC web app for kickstarting new app ideas with crowdsourced feedback.
+Visit [[Applifry.org]] for more info.